rage/java-programming-fall-19/data/osa-14/3-laajempi-sovellus-asteroids.md

 <img src="../img/material/ammus-poistaa-asteroidin.gif" />

 <!-- Ammukset eivät kuitenkaan poistu törmäyksen yhteydessä.
 Eräs tapa poistaa myös ammukset on esitelty seuraavassa esimerkissä. -->
-The projectiles do not however dissappear when they hit an asteroid.
+The projectiles do not however disappear when they hit an asteroid.
 One way to remove the projectiles after a hit is described below.

 <!-- ```java
 List<Ammus> poistettavatAmmukset = ammukset.stream().filter(ammus -> {